Telestream/telestream-cloud-.Net-sdk/Flip/docs/FlipApi.md

 <a name="createfactory"></a>
 # **CreateFactory**
-> Factory CreateFactory (FactoryBody createFactoryBody, bool? withStorageProvider = null)
+> Factory CreateFactory (Factory createFactoryBody, bool? withStorageProvider = null)

 Creates a new factory